ArasLabs/kanban-like-task-management/README.md

 2. Navigate to **Project Innovator/Boards** in the table of contents (TOC).
 3. Click the **add board** button
 4. Edit the board name
-5. Double click on the create board, it opens it.
+5. Double click on the created board to open it.
 6. Add stages and Cards
-7. Cards can be opened by double click and they can be drag'n drop from one stage to another
+7. Cards can be opened by double clicking and they can be drag and dropped from one stage to another.
 ![Board listing view](./screenshots/boardsView.jpg)
 ![Cards View within a board](./screenshots/cardsSample2.jpg)